AWeber

 6. What's in your weekly share?:

 We try to make sure each week includes 5-7 units of various items made or grown right here on our farm*.
 An email will go out each week letting you know what’s in your box along with some recipes and ideas for what to do with each item and tips for storage.
+We take pride in our growing practices - while we're not certified organic, we use only organic growing practices.
+This means, even though we try our best during wash/pack to make sure there's not, a small amount of the produce you'll receive may have a "friend" included with it.

 Produce will vary by season; some things you can expect -

-SPRING - potatoes, onions, carrots, salad mix, head lettuce, spinach, micro greens, arugula, baby kale, radishes, turnips, beets, cucumbers, green beans, garlic scapes, kohlrabi, broccoli, cauliflower, and some early summer crops
+For SPRING - potatoes, onions, carrots, salad mix, head lettuce, spinach, micro greens, arugula, baby kale, radishes, turnips, beets, cucumbers, green beans, garlic scapes, kohlrabi, broccoli, cauliflower, and some early summer crops

-SUMMER - tomatoes, peppers, cucumbers, potatoes, carrots, summer squashes, beets, lettuce mix, head lettuce, green beans, garlic, onions, celery, swiss chard, sweet corn, blackberries, eggplant, okra, sweet potato greens
+For SUMMER - tomatoes, peppers, cucumbers, potatoes, carrots, summer squashes, beets, lettuce mix, head lettuce, green beans, garlic, onions, celery, swiss chard, sweet corn, blackberries, eggplant, okra, sweet potato greens

 *There are occasions where we may have a crop failure.
 In a traditional CSA, this would fall under the SHARED RISK factor and there would simply be less units that week.
 However, we usually 'eat' the loss if we can and may source an item or two.
-In the event we have to source, we make sure we know and trust that our source's growing practices align with ours.
+In the event that we source, we make sure we know and trust that our source's growing practices align with ours.

 7. Add-Ons: